openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/how_to_debug.md

 - By default, declarations and constants are not included.
 To include them, add `print-declarations=true and print-const=true` to the pass options.
 - The `xdot` application can be used to visualize the dot graph.
 For big networks however, the application may fail to show the graph.
 The size of the graph can be reduced by specifying which operations should be included, with the `start-after` & `stop-before` pass options.
 They should be configured with the exact names of the operation from the compiler IR.
     - example: `start-after=pool2 stop-before=conv4/WithoutBiases`
+- In case the IR contains single function the name given for the output file will be appended with `_main`
+    - example: for `output=temp.dot` result will be available in `temp_main.dot`
+- In case the IR contains multiple functions, each function will be printed in a separate .dot file.
+    - example: for `output=temp.dot` printing two functions will generate `temp_main.dot`, `temp_foo1.dot`, `temp_foo2.dot`.

 ## Crash Reproducer